 The beginning of the end of living in debt

 One night in February 2007, I read a magazine article about a woman who hired a coach to get herself back on track, and I was intrigued by the possibility of providing similar services for people.
 I love helping people, so I figured being a coach would be perfect for me.
-I also saw it as an opportunity to earn a second income.
-I immediately signed up for coach training.
+Plus, I also saw it as an opportunity to earn a second income and I immediately signed up for coach training.

 At the same time, I had discovered The Dave Ramsey Show, a free podcast.
 This time, thanks to Dave’s influence, instead of splurging when I received my annual bonus, I used it to pay off my car.
 When I finally received the title from the bank (surprisingly without a congratulatory letter), I had never felt better about managing my own financial situation.
 I thought, “well, at least I own my car, because I may have to live in it!”
 I gave myself a big pat on the back.

 Getting myself out of debt began to feel like something that I could really do.
 By now, my credit cards and car were paid off, and I had momentum toward my goal.

 Life throws a curve ball

 However, in 2009, my life was disrupted.
 In January, I was laid off from my position at a financial services firm and in August my Mom passed away.
 These events prompted several decisions that have gotten me where I am today.
 I had no full-time job and my family was in California – why was I still living in Denver?
 I decided to sell the house and relocate to Los Angeles.
 After a month of showing the house with no offers, I just decided it was time to go.
 One hour into our drive to California, the realtor called with an offer.
 We negotiated it to just $2,000 under the asking price and closed!
 When the money came through, I used it to pay off that first and second mortgage – and in March of 2010 – I was officially debt free!